-This was the ninth consecutive year Mr. Kitagawa requested that he not receive an increase in base salary.
-Other NEO salaries also remained flat for 2022.
+This was the tenth consecutive year Mr. Kitagawa requested that he not receive an increase in base salary.
+Also, we did not make any salary increases for other NEOs considering the challenging business and interest rate environment.

 Base salaries for each of the Named Executive Officers are shown in the table below.